Noise Levels in Silver Lakes, Pembroke Pines, FL | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Western Silver Lakes sounds about 47% louder than Central Silver Lakes to the human ear, a 5.6 dBA gap.
+To the human ear, noise in northwestern Silver Lakes sounds about 61% louder than in northern Silver Lakes, a 6.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?